Thank you for your message. We will contact you shortly.

 Update: Silicon Valley Bank

-Nuveen has very modest holdings of Silicon Valley Bank, which collapsed Friday, March 10th after its parent spooked customers with news that it had sold bonds at a substantial loss and was seeking additional capital.
-As of March 9th, total holdings across all Nuveen funds and accounts was approximately $112.8 million, or less than 0.01% of total AUM.
+Nuveen has very modest holdings of Silicon Valley Bank, which collapsed Friday after its parent spooked customers with news that it had sold bonds at a substantial loss and was seeking additional capital.
+Total, direct holdings across all of Nuveen’s fixed income and equity accounts was approximately $112.8 million, or less than 0.01% of total AUM.
 Nuveen Real Estate also has a $50 million credit line from the bank that is 36% drawn and set to expire in May.

 Here is additional context about the bank failure, our exposure and our outlook on the broader banking sector.